Galantino/crg_4530/6 proposal.md

 ###Expectations/Anticipated results

 The team expects that a working model for the Venturi system to perform relatively well, however, it is unlikely that the team will be able to reach the point of development to produce an elegant prototype given the time constraints for the project.
 It is expected that the team will find valuable data to give insight into the value of pursuing this type of research.

+Things to calculate:
+we know that the diameter of a bubble was 4 mm

+so from this known value, we must determine (in order) the: volume of a bubble, resulting upflow velocity of a bubble (which in turn is the minimum downward velocity needed to retain the bubbles in the system), the resulting flow rate needed (with 1 inch diam tube).